-You often count on your Roku streaming device to brighten up your day by streaming your favorite media programs.
-And there you find a problem saying your Roku not connecting to wifi.
-Now, you have to let go of your plan to watch entertainment content for hours!
+You often count on your TCL Roku streaming device to brighten up your day by streaming your favorite media programs.
+And there you find a problem saying your Roku TV not connecting to the wifi router.

-How To Troubleshoot Your Roku If It’s Not Connecting To The Internet?
+How To Troubleshoot Your Roku TV Not Connecting To Wifi?

-If your Roku keeps disconnecting from wifi, you can easily fix it at home.
+If you face issues while connecting to wifi, you can easily fix them on home screen.
 But before diving into the cure, let’s find out the causes that stop your Roku TV from connecting to wifi.

 Reasons that interrupt or do not let Roku connect to the internet

-The connection problem may be due to a couple of reasons, but the main culprits often come from the router and wifi signal strength.
+The connection problem may be due to a couple of reasons, but the main culprits often come from the router and wireless connection signal strength.
 Besides, the cache memory may also cause this internet-related issue.
 Below are some common reasons that result in poor internet connectivity.

 - Slow internet – One of the most frequent problems that hinder the connectivity between Roku and its server is a slow internet connection.
 For streaming seamless content, you need an internet service that is fast as well as stable.